uchicago-library/ldr_metadatastorage/README.md

 - If there is a requirement for an instance of name than the value of name MUST be an a single word consisting exclusively of alphabetic characters
 - If there is a requirement for AT LEAST one instance of extension than there MUST be ONLY one instance of data element beneath extension
 - If there is a requirement for ONLY one instance of data than there a root element of some extension metadata beneath that instance
+- Any additional element added to the POST request that is not defined by the rules for a particular POST request will be considered a violation of the contract and cause for rejection

 ```xml
 <?xml version="1.0" encoding="utf-8"?>